Emotional Health Vital to Heart Health, Too

 Essentially, consistently high levels of stress can cause the blood vessels around the heart to go into spasm, causing the patient to experience all the signs and symptoms of a heat attack.
 In one study, 18 of the 19 patients who experienced broken heart syndrome were women.

 The reason for the high number of women experiencing this is not entirely clear, but it is evident that women have the potential to be more highly affected by stress.
 Small amounts of stress can be healthy, but consistent stress, depression or emotional trauma can cause anything from a weakened immune system to a heart event.

 "Being aware of, recognizing and relating to emotions in kind and gentle ways is essential to determining their impact on our system," Bonus said.
 "Learning to be more mindful and aware is one of the best preventative measures one can take."

-UW Health's Integrative Medicine program offers consultations, classes, massage therapy and acupuncture as ways of helping patients deal with stress.
+UW Health's Integrative Health program offers consultations, classes, massage therapy and acupuncture as ways of helping patients deal with stress.

-For more information on classes, visit the UW Health Integrative Medicine Web site or call (608) 262-9355.
+For more information on classes, visit the UW Health Integrative Health Web site or call (608) 262-9355.